Legion (TV series): Season 3 (2019)

-Pre-production
+Production

 Development

 Creator Noah Hawley set out to create a fresh take on the superhero genre.

 After completing work on the first season of Fargo at FX in 2014, Noah Hawley was presented with the opportunity to develop the first live-action television series based on the X-Men comics, of which he was a fan when growing up.
 Hawley was initially pitched two different ideas for the potential series, including an adaptation of the comics' Hellfire Club, but the ideas did not interest him.
 Instead, he worked with X-Men film series writer and producer Simon Kinberg to reverse-engineer an idea for the series.
 After discussing an "interesting show in this genre ... that isn't being done", the two settled on the character of David Haller / Legion.
 Hawley found the character interesting because of his mental illness, and for the potential of the series to depict his unique mindset.
 He pitched the series as "a deconstruction of a villain ... and a love story".

 In October 2015, FX ordered a pilot for Legion, with Marvel Television and FX Productions producing, with the latter handling the physical production.
 Hawley was set to write the pilot, and executive produce the series alongside X-Men film producers Lauren Shuler Donner, Bryan Singer, and Kinberg, Marvel Television executives Jeph Loeb and Jim Chory, and Hawley's Fargo collaborator John Cameron.
 Steve Blackman, Alan Fine, Stan Lee, Joe Quesada, and Karim Zreik also executive produce.
 Hawley's initial script for the series was described as "less fractured", "cohesive [and] much more regular."
 However, he quickly reconceived the series and decided "more Eternal Sunshine of the Spotless Mind, Terrence Malick, more whimsy, more impressionistic.".
 By January 2016, FX President John Landgraf was confident that the series would be picked up by the network, saying that "the vast majority of things that we pilot do go forward to series" and "the scripts [for Legion] are extraordinary."
 That May, FX ordered an eight-episode first season of Legion.

 In June, Landgraf said that the series, if successful, could run for as many seasons as Hawley feels it needs to tell the story.
 Discussing future seasons, Hawley said in January 2017 that he was open to continuing the story past the first season, but didn't want the audience to get to the end of the first run and have "no resolution of any kind at the end of it."
 Star Dan Stevens said, "I know for a fact that there are more issues that David has to deal with than the one that we really address in the first season."
 Also at that time, Singer explained the executive producers' roles in the series, saying that he, Donner, and Kinberg brought their experience from making the X-Men films, but their involvement generally consisted of giving small notes on scripts and early cuts of episodes.